03/04/2024

 Be Mindful!
 Mindfulness is another great tool for helping you relax and be present.
 It can help with self-awareness and is a good exercise for practicing your emotional regulation and control.
 People practice mindfulness in different ways.
 Some like to dedicate sessions for mindfulness.
 Others prefer to simply be present while completing a task.
 It doesn’t matter which you choose, as long as it works for you.

-Our Signature packages include testing of up to 350 data points relating to your full body health, including biomarkers associated with stress.
-In addition to cortisol, we also test your testosterone levels7, along with 4 other biomarkers which have been linked to stress.
+Our Signature health check includes testing of up to 350 biomarkers relating to your full body health, including a cortisol blood test.
+In addition to cortisol, we also measure your testosterone levels7, along with 4 other biomarkers which have been linked to stress.

 To book your Signature Platinum Plus package, visit our website here or to take a look at our other health test, click here